vphan13/fpsync_ARCH/README.md

-Generally speaking, when copying lots of small files, its best to reduce the amount of data (-S) and increase the number of concurrent rsync threads (-T) and limit how many files per thread (-F) to ensure maximum number of threads to fill your bandwidth.
+Generally speaking, when copying lots of small files, its best to reduce the amount of data (-S) and increase the number of concurrent rsync threads (-T) and limit how many files per thread (-F) to ensure there is enough data being copied concurrently to fill your bandwidth.
 The bottleneck will likely be your disk io.

 fpsync_ARCH.sh is fastest from local disk to nfs mounted path, but can also be used over ssh